VitaRox/TransPort/README.md

 #### The following are some style guidelines:
 ##### Naming Git/Github branches
 Contributors' Git/GH branches should follow the following form:
-- <nameOfContributor or GH handle>/issue, feature, or bug/<the associated issue number>/brief description of what's being done on this branch, in present-tense e.g. VitaRox/issue/13/adds-frontend-validation-to-login-form
+- name_of_contributor/issue, feature, or bug/the associated issue number/brief description of what's being done on this branch, in present-tense e.g. VitaRox/issue/13/adds-frontend-validation-to-login-form

 ## Author(s)